-The four gospels are preceded by a full-page portraitminiature of the appropriate evangelist.
-In keeping with tradition, the evangelists are represented ascontemporary scribes, seated at a lectern surrounded by all the accouterments of their trade––inkpots, quill pens, and penknives.
-The anonymous illuminator of these miniatures, the Hausbuch Master, is knownprimarily for an album of lively drawings as well as some 90 copper engravings preserved chiefly inAmsterdam.
+The four gospels are preceded by a full-page portrait miniature of the appropriate evangelist.
+Per tradition, they are represented as contemporary scribes surrounded by all the tools of their trade—ink pots, quill pens, and penknives.
+The anonymous illuminator of these miniatures, called the Hausbuch Master, is known primarily for an album of lively drawings as well as some 90 copper engravings now in Amsterdam.
 He was also apparently a panel painter of some distinction.
-The skillful pen work, tracery, and vine scrolls as well as the large initials are the work of other artists.
+The skillful pen work, tracery, and vine scrolls, as well as the large initials, are the work of other artists.
+The binding is original.